Thank you for contacting

-The Internal Revenue Service is alerting taxpayers about a surge in IRS email scam attempts as criminals step up activity during the 2025 tax season.
+The Internal Revenue Service is warning taxpayers about a rise in IRS email scam attempts as criminals increase activity during the 2025 tax season.
 Officials say these schemes are designed to trick people into handing over personal or financial information, often with messages that look convincing enough to pass for official notices about a tax refund or overdue tax return.

 IRS Issues Warning on Rising Tax Scams